 It is a circular route of about 8 km that can be walked in 3 hours or less.
 It isn’t among the difficult hikes in Sierra Nevada, but there’s bits in which it is necessary to scramble under a rock: do not worry though as metal handles have been placed to help walking past.

-Cañada Sereno is one of the easy hikes in Sierra Nevada, thus especially recommended to families with children.
+Cañada Sereno is one of the easiest hikes in Sierra Nevada, thus especially recommended to families with children.
 It’s about 12 km long, with benches along the way to rest, and even a meadow where it is nice to stop for a picnic.
 A water fountain can be found near the River Darro, one of the two rivers running through Granada.
 Though the trail can be accessed throughout the year, keep in mind that there may be snow in the winter.

 Melegís – Reservoir

-Guided tours of Sierra Nevada
+Guided tours of Sierra Nevada, Spain

 - 4WD safari of the Sierra Nevada